Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Introduction

+Most of the existing 5G network DTs are built for network optimization and resource scheduling \cite{dong2019deep,wang2020graph,lu2020communication,liao2022cloud,zhou2021secure}.
+However, there are only limited DTs modeling 5G core network functions, such as \cite{mozoB5GEMINIAIDrivenNetwork2022} and \cite{vakaruk2021digital}, with 5G core implementations based directly on open-source projects.
+Although these projects can realize most 5G core features, significant differences remain compared to physical networks in terms of protocol versions, configurations, etc., necessitating extensive additional development.
+Furthermore, the complexities of heterogeneous physical networks across scenarios render faithfully replicating the physical network via programming time-consuming and labor-intensive.

+Motivated by the limitations of existing DT modeling methods, this paper seeks an alternative approach that is compatible with different physical networks and avoids individual programming for each unique scenario.
+The current 5G core implements the control and user plane separation (CUPS), where the user plane is solely responsible for network user traffic.
+Therefore, the main challenge for modeling lies in the control plane, which integrates the vast majority of network functions.
+Consequently, this paper specifically focuses on the modeling of the control plane.

-In recent years, deep learning (DL) methods have achieved a great deal of success in various fields, among which computer vision (CV) and natural language processing (NLP) are the most prominent ones.
-Classic CV models and solutions have been used extensively in the field of communications.
-In \cite{wen2018deep}, channel state information (CSI) matrices of massive multiple-input multiple-output (MIMO) systems are viewed as two-dimensional images and processed by conventional nerual networks (CNNs), which achieves great sensing and recovery performance.
-Additionally, Deep neural neworks (DNNs) are used for channel estimation and symbol detection in \cite{ye2017power}.
-However, due to differences in data formats and application scenarios, technologies from NLP are rarely used in the communications field at present.
-Inspired by dialogue systems in NLP, we recognize the signaling interactions in the 5G core as dialogues between two planes and train DL models based on the signaling messages data captured from specific interfaces, so as to model the control plane functions through a data-driven approach.
+In recent years, deep learning (DL) methods have demonstrated remarkable success in various domains, particularly in computer vision (CV) and natural language processing (NLP).
+While classic CV models and solutions have found extensive applications in the communications field \cite{wen2018deep, ye2017power}, the utilization of NLP technologies remains limited due to disparities in data formats and application scenarios.
+Drawing inspiration from dialogue systems in NLP, we attempt to recognize the signaling interactions within the 5G core as dialogues between two planes.
+By leveraging DL models and training them on captured signaling data from specific interfaces, we aim to model the control plane functions through a data-driven methodology.